turbo-sim/turboflow/README.md

-# TurboFlow: Mean-Line Modelling of Turbomachinery
+# TurboFlow: Meanline Modelling of Turbomachinery

 **TurboFlow** is a Python package for mean-line modelling of turbomachinery.
 It aims to offer flexible and reliable simulations for both performance prediction and design optimization, and should present a valuable resource for engineers and researchers working in the field of turbomachinery.